beyondstorage/specs/rfcs/128-community-organization.md

 ## Implementation

 - Create a repo called `community` in which maintains all members and teams
-- Implement team member permission automatic maintain in `go-community`.
+- Implement team member permission automatically maintain in `go-community`.